alema-r/Alessandro-Marcolini-Oniro/docs/blueprints/index.rst

 Blueprints
 **********

-This section details the available blueprints provided as part of the All Scenarios OS environment.
+This section details the available blueprints provided as part of the |main_project_name| environment.

 .. toctree::
    :maxdepth: 1